Chindwin River: History

-During World War II, when the Japanese had cut off sea access, the British army and other allied forces under General Joseph Stilwell retreated on foot to India across the same mountains, with disastrous results, mainly due to disease and hunger.
+During World War II, when the Japanese had cut off sea access, the British army and other Allied forces under General Joseph Stilwell retreated on foot to India across the same mountains, with disastrous results, mainly due to disease and hunger.
 The Ledo Road was built across the Hukawng valley to supply China.
-The Chindwin was a major barrier both for the Japanese trying to invade India and for the Allied forces to reoccupy Burma.
+The Chindwin was a major barrier both for the Japanese trying to invade India and for the Allied forces attempting to reoccupy Burma.

 Ethnography and culture

 The chindwin river has a great impact on the culture of western Burma.
-Central Sino-Tibetan (which includes Meithei) languages originated from valley areas of this river.
+Central Sino-Tibetan languages originated from valley areas of this river.

 Economics

 The Chindwin is served by regular river-going vessels up to the town of Homalin.
 Teak forests within its drainage area have been a valuable resource since ancient times.
 The Hukawng Valley is known for its abundance of Burmese amber.
 Along the river, there are deposits of jade, but Hpakant in the headwaters of the Uyu river is the only place in the world where the finest jade - known as jadeite or imperial jade - is found, along with an abundance of fish.